Thought it was time for one of my "once in a blue moon" blog entries after hearing myself maligned again last night for my lack of blog posting!

 http://www.salon.com/books/feature/2007/09/10/lengle/

-many things to many people and she was important to me.
+Yes, she was many things to many people and she was important to me.
 I miss her.